remyers/lot49/doc/transmission_overhead.md

 ## Lightning Network

-The following data structures are used to compute the overhead of simplified versions of the protocol messages described in “[Bolt #2](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md) : Peer Protocol For Channel Management.”
+For this analysis, the following data structures are used to compute the overhead of simplified versions of the protocol messages described in “[Bolt #2](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md) : Peer Protocol For Channel Management.”

 ### update_add_htlc:
 |       | LN Size (bytes) | Simplified Size (bytes) | Note |